carab/Prof-Sylve/README.md

 - [x] Link to language-specific wiki to find location data or other information.
 - [x] Mobile-friendly.
 - [x] User accounts.
-- [ ] Add more filters (by generation/region, by location, ...).
 - [ ] Easy search.
 - [ ] Location data.
 - [ ] Share user progress with graphics.
 - [ ] Exchange market place ?

-## Technical todos

-- Add live search.
-- Show "cancel" button when marking a Pokémon collected or tagging it.
-- Add sort select in list.
-- On mobile: remove dropdowns on Pokémons and show the menu on primary action.
-- On mobile and talet: replace Pokémon images by JPG.
-- Improve error messages.
-- Add filters in grid, removing boxes when applied.
-- Add unit-tests.

 ## Contributing